-Once the pellet material is deposited, the evolution of $n{ij}$ is governed by ionization and recombination according to the time dependent rate equations (A.5).
+Once the pellet material is deposited, the evolution of n{ij} is governed by ionization and recombination according to the time dependent rate equation (A.5).
 The electric field evolution resulting from the rapid change in the conductivity is given by the induction/diffusion process (A.7).
-The momentum distribution of the electrons is resolved using the "fully kinetic" mode described in [11].
+The momentum distribution of the electrons is resolved using the 'fully kinetic' mode described in [17].